We covered this elsewhere, so maybe need to add something in here for anyone that doesn't kow it.

 Gone for the re-wording, and revamped things so that Blantyreferme (in my ramblings at least) is clearly and distinctly a separate place from Caldervale.
 It is just badly formed English in the original, and easy to mis-interpret.
 Well, I think so

-The dwelling at Blantyreferme is a wee bit further east than the unnatural mound at the side of the road which is the tree covered landscaped - and disguised remains of the bing of Blantyreferme pit No.3 ?)
+The dwelling at Blantyreferme is a bit further east than the unnatural mound at the side of the road which is the tree covered landscaped and disguised remains of the bing of Blantyreferme pit No 3.

-It was turned into a kind of nature trail park I think.
-I'll have a look next time I'm over that way.
+It was turned into a kind of nature trail park, I think.

 I didn't make it that far down the road, so I should go look too.
 Didn't even realise there was anything there.